Oh my God.

 And a tiny village girl carrying and candle in her hand will emerge from the crowd and say, “Well a woman’s value lies within her willingness to have babies,” and she’ll drop the candle at my feet and set me ablaze.

 I can be the witch who lives in the wooden house down the street.
 Every morning the children will walk by my house on their way to school.
-One day, their curiosity will overpower them; they’ll tiptoe through my garden of carnations (spinster flowers) and passed the sign that reads “Beware the Crazy Spinster.”
+One day, their curiosity will get the best of them; they’ll tiptoe through my garden of carnations (spinster flowers) and passed the sign that reads “Beware the Crazy Spinster.”
 And before they knock the door I’ll open it and say “Helllllllllllllowwww, children,” in my crone-est, crone voice.

 At least, that’s what I imagine people are imagining when I tell them I’m single.